shayanmohd/shayanmohd/README.md

 ### Hey 👋 What's up?

-My name is Mohd Shayan and I'm a fullstack engineer using AI/ML and Web3.
+My name is Mohd Shayan and I'm a fullstack engineer specializing in AI/ML and Web3.

-I'm a CS Grad from DTU and looking for new opportunities.
+I'm a CS grad from DTU and looking for new opportunities.

 ### I code with